finn-stainton/finn-stainton.github.io/docs/Journal/index.md

 | Programming 2 | `Java`, `OOP` | Programming Languages |  | R&D Project |
 | Software Development Practice |  | Theory of Computation |  |

+## Mailbag: Pico, STM32 & MSP430, Nov 24, 2021

+---

+Received my order of a Raspberry Pi Pico, two ST Nucleo boards and a TI LaunchPad.
+Interested in learning about ARM development for these boards.

 ## New Website, Nov 7, 2021

 ---